They Loved You, Peggy Sue: Behind The Name Fused To Rock History

 "If you knew Peggy Sue / Then you'd know why I feel blue without Peggy / My Peggy Sue..."

 Peggy Sue Gerron, who died in Lubbock on Monday aged 78, came to her fame honestly.
 A classmate of Buddy Holly and his drummer, Jerry Allison, while at Lubbock High School in Texas, she began going out with Allison, often double-dating with Holly and his girlfriend.
-But the couple had broken up by the time Buddy Holly and The Crickets were in the recording studio, working on a rocker that Holly was planning on naming after his niece.
-But when Jerry Allison suggested that a song about her might further charm her, while changing the beat from a cha-cha to a paradiddle, "Cindy Lou" became "Peggy Sue."
+By the time Buddy Holly and The Crickets were in the recording studio, working on a rocker that Holly was planning on naming after his niece, Jerry Allison suggested that a song about Gerron might further charm her.
+So, after changing the subject and the song's beat from a cha-cha to a paradiddle, "Cindy Lou" became "Peggy Sue."

-Peggy Sue and Jerry Allison eventually married, as chronicled by Holly's song "Peggy Sue Got Married," recorded on a home tape recorder two months before Holly's death in a plane crash on February 3, 1959.
+Peggy Sue and Jerry Allison eventually married, as chronicled by Holly's song "Peggy Sue Got Married," recorded on a home tape recorder two months before Holly's death in a plane crash on Feb.
+3, 1959.
 Peggy Sue and Jerry had remained so tight with Buddy they accompanied him and his newlywed, Maria Elena, on their honeymoon.
-(The full recording of the song "Peggy Sue Got Married" by The Crickets was finished in 1960, with the singer David Box stepping in for Holly.)
+(The full recording of the song "Peggy Sue Got Married" by The Crickets was released in 1960, with the singer David Box stepping in for Holly.)

 But the life of Peggy Sue Gerron encompassed much more than being the inspiration behind and titular character of Buddy Holly's early hit.
 Gerron and Jerry Allison divorced in 1967 after eight years of marriage and Gerron relocated to Southern California, where she remarried and raised a family, went to college and worked as a dental hygienist, eventually earning the distinction of being the first female in California's history to become a licensed plumber.